princeton-vl/infinigen/GroundTruthAnnotations.md

 Optical Flow / Scene Flow is stored as a 2160 x 3840 x 3 32-bit floating point numpy array.

-*Note:* The values won't be meaningful if this is the final frame in a series, or in the single-view setting.
+*Note: The values won't be meaningful if this is the final frame in a series, or in the single-view setting.*

 Channels 1 & 2 are standard optical flow.
 Note that the units of optical flow are in pixels measured in the resolution of the *original image*.
-So if the rendered image is 1080 x 1920, you would want to average-pool this ground-truth by 2x.
+So if the rendered image is 1080 x 1920, you would want to average-pool this array by 2x.

 Channel 3 is the depth change between this frame and the next.